iyermegha1988-code/RAGASAIDemo/README.md

 AI Response Evaluation Framework
+Overview

-This project is a QA automation framework built using Python + RAGAS to evaluate the quality and authenticity of AI-generated responses in RAG (Retrieval-Augmented Generation) systems.
+AI Response Evaluation Framework is a QA automation solution built using Python + RAGAS to evaluate the quality, reliability, and authenticity of AI-generated responses in RAG (Retrieval-Augmented Generation) systems.

-Objective

-The framework helps QA teams validate AI responses by calculating metrics such as:
+The framework enables QA teams to validate AI outputs using automated evaluation metrics and helps identify issues such as hallucinations, poor retrieval quality, and irrelevant or factually incorrect responses.

+Key Objectives

+The framework evaluates AI responses using the following metrics:

-Faithfulness
+✅ Faithfulness
-Context Precision
+✅ Context Precision
-Context Recall
+✅ Context Recall
-Factual Correctness
+✅ Factual Correctness
-Answer Relevancy
+✅ Answer Relevancy

-It helps identify:

-Hallucinations
+This helps teams detect:

+❌ Hallucinated responses
-Incorrect answers
+❌ Incorrect or misleading answers
-Poor retrieval quality
+❌ Weak retrieval quality
-Irrelevant AI responses
+❌ Irrelevant AI-generated outputs
 Tech Stack
 Python
 Pytest